raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 ## Designing the chassis

 Now that you have the motors set up, it's time to design a chassis - the physical frame of your vehicle.
-Your buggy will need a chassis so that you can secure the components, such as the wheels, motors and Raspberry Pi, to it.
+Your buggy will need a chassis onto which you can secure the components, such as the wheels, motors and Raspberry Pi.

 ![The chassis of an automobile showing the wheels, axels and steering wheel attached to the frame](images/1_8-automobile-chassis.png)